Caribou in Covid: Contests are running online as usual. Check out the FAQ for further questions.

 - Rule 1

-- The most obvious play is to avoid creating a 3-box which the opponent could complete and own.
+- The most obvious play is to avoid creating a 3-box which the opponent could take by completing it.

 - Rule 2